ValmirBP/AppSendEmail/README.md

 # AppSendEmail

-Aplicativo desenvolvido para o envio de e-mail, o qual recebe as informações digitadas pelo usuário, e as envia para uma aplicação de cliente de envio de email ( Yahoo, Outlook, Gmail, etc.), com a utilização das intents, um recurso nativo do Android utilizando também o protocolo padrão para o envio de email.
+Application developed for sending emails, which receives the information entered by the user, and sends them to an email sending client application (Yahoo, Outlook, Gmail, etc.), with the use of intents, a native feature of Android also using the standard protocol for email sending.

 ![emailSender](https://user-images.githubusercontent.com/48802923/68520742-0ff16c80-0279-11ea-8974-6cad9d9b7211.png)

-Imagem 1: tela principal
+Image 1: main screen

-# Versão disponível:
+# Available version:

-Disponíveis para as versões Ice Cream Sandwich (Android 4.0) em diante.
+Available for Ice Cream Sandwich versions (Android 4.0) onwards.

-# Exemplo de Uso:
+# Example of use:

-Aplicativo criado para para usários que possuem pouca memória em seu dispositivo, que possa enviar e-mails sem a necessidade de vários aplicativos de e-mail.
+Application created for users who have little memory on their device, which can send emails without the need for multiple email applications.

-# Autor:
+# Author:

-Valmir de Barros Pedro - valmir.barros57@yahoo.com.br
+Valmir de Barros Pedro - valmirpsn@gmail.com